pau-scanoss/Demo/DONORS.md

 used, are described on [Godot's website](https://godotengine.org/donate).

-The following is a list of the current monthly donors, who will have their generous deed immortalized in the next stable release of Godot Engine.
+The following is a list of the current monthly donors, who will have their generous deed immortalized in the next stable release of Godot Engine. #this a small change

 ## Patrons